What To Know About Ohio 529 For Financial Literacy Month

 What if my child gets a scholarship?

-Your Ohio 529 account is still an important component of your college-saving strategy even if your child does earn a scholarship.
+Your Ohio 529 account is still an important component of your college-saving strategy even if your child earns a scholarship.
 Very few scholarships cover 100% of the costs.
 A 529 plan is perfect to pay for the other qualified expenses not covered by the scholarships, such as room and board.

 If your child does receive a full-ride scholarship, you can withdrawal the matching amount of the scholarship from your 529 plan.
 As this is a non-qualified withdrawal, you will have to pay taxes on the earnings portion.